Operation Save Jake

 One day I was out in the kitchen making dinner, and I had a cracked egg, so I went outside and called Jakey over to give it to him.
 When I called his name and he came over, the look of sheer surprise that anyone should call him and give him attention was priceless.
 A look you would expect from a neglected child who never got any attention.

 When a few years later I learned that Jakey was going to be put to sleep because he was “too difficult and too old” to be rehomed (I checked with my source to get the wording exactly right).
 I pulled out all the stops and contacted all my friends who knew Jakey well.
-Everyone knew that Jake didn’t have a malicious bone in his body and he just wants to be loved.
+Everyone who knew Jakey knew that Jake didn’t have a malicious bone in his body and he just wants to be loved.
 But it’s the one thing he had been denied.
 I made sure they all knew that I would take them if they couldn’t because I wasn’t going to let Jakey die without knowing what love was.
+Even if they had to lie to get him.

 I couldn’t contact Jake’s owner myself, because of politics, I knew that he would rather let Jakey die than let me have him and give him the retirement he deserved.
 Yes.
 He hates me.
-His friend who had Jake in his care left Delta in Jake’s cage while she was in season and this resulted in my litter where I was so stressed I almost ended up taking my own life because I had 6 puppies and no one wanted them.
+His friend who had Jake in his care left Delta in Jake’s cage while she was in season and this resulted in my litter where I was so stressed I almost ended up taking my own life because I had 6 puppies and no one wanted them because of Delta and Jakey’s reputations (Delta may have deserved hers, but Jakey didn’t deserve his, and I was so scared that my puppies would hurt someone – though I have to say that they all turned out fine with 3 going to the Military with their mother and one becoming an explosives detector dog).

-Plus Jake’s owner kept demanding I owed him a stud fee, which I told him to get from his mate.
+Plus Jake’s owner (Jason Pye) kept demanding I owed him a stud fee, which I told him to get from his mate who left Delta (who was in season, yes he knew, but apparently “he could read dogs”) in his cage.
 But he wouldn’t.
 In the end I let the mate buy a puppy from me so that Jake’s owner could have a puppy.
 I wasn’t going to let the mate get off scott free!
 I never wanted to use Jake.
 I had other plans!
 But that’s besides the point.
-I knew Jake’s owner really wanted me to breed Delta to Jake.
+I knew Jake’s owner really wanted me to breed Delta to Jake so I suspect the mating wasn’t an accident.
 Anyway, the puppy ended up getting attacked by the friend’s other dog and then died of heatstroke only 4 weeks after she left my care.
 I was so angry.

-A friend of mine was able to take him.
+A friend of mine was able to take Jakey.
 And she reports that he’s doing so well and she is loving that he’s becoming a dog again.
-His self destructive behaviours have completely stopped.
+His self destructive behaviours have completely stopped and she says he’s actually a nice house dog.
 He’s the most cuddly dog ever – though it’s more of a wrestle than a cuddle because he doesn’t know how to cuddle and will give you a bloody nose.

 Why is the story of Jake so important for me to tell?
 Because saving Jake was the reason I found my why.
 Because I never wanted a dog to be accused of being “too dangerous”, “too difficult”, “too old” or whatever to be saved.
 And if I didn’t step up as a dog trainer and make it my goal to help owners become better able to handle more difficult dogs.
 Seriously, if I can learn how to handle these dogs, so can you.
 And the benefit is that the more of you who learn how to handle difficult dogs the less dogs will go to shelters and the more dogs will be able to be adopted and find a family who not only will love them but be able to help them live their best life!